Montreal Jewish Museum: Stories Project

 In 2012, MJM inaugurated the Stories Project, an oral history initiative that aims to collect the stories of members of the community with diverse backgrounds and experiences, to share the stories with broader society and to preserve them over the long-term.
 A web app allowing users to record stories and upload photos was launched in 2015.

 Walking Tours

 An exterior image of the Bagg Street Shul: a Quebec heritage site and a popular stop on the Museum of Jewish Montréal's walking tours.

 In June 2014, MJM began leading daily Jewish walking tours in the Plateau and Mile End neighbourhoods, and in June 2015, the Museum launched the "Beyond the Bagel" Jewish food tours.
-Currently, the museum offers four distinct walking tour narratives each about a different facet of Jewish life: Making Their Mark; Rabbis, Writers, and Radicals; Beyond the Bagel, and In The Shadow of the Mountain.
-The Making Their Mark Walking Tour is offered both virtually and in-person.
+As of 2026, the museum offers 5 different walking tours, each about a different facet of Jewish life.
+Making Their Mark, Rabbis, Writers, and Radicals, and In the Shadow of the Mountain are the Museum's 3 historical tours.
+Beyond the Bagel and the Kosher Food Tour are the Museum's 2 historical food tours.